tino/pyFirmata/README.rst

     board.digital[13].write(1)

-For any other functionality use the pin class.
+For any other functionality use the pin class below.

 The pin class